It seems he was a great man who actually existed, but scholars continue to ask “Was King Arthur real?”

 The story of King Arthur first came to light with Geoffrey of Monmouth’s “History of Kings” in 1138.
-Later, Camelot was introduced in Chrétien de Troyes’ “Lancelot” in 1180.
-King Arthur and Camelot was viewed as the Golden Age when Arthur was able to unite the island by defeating the Saxons, the Picts, the Scots, the Irish and even the Icelanders.
-However, his triumph did not last when a gravely wounded King Arthur was carried off to the Isle of Avalon leaving the Anglo Saxons to conquer King Arthur’s Briton.
+Later, Camelot appears in Chrétien de Troyes’ “Lancelot” in 1180.
+As the story goes, the time of King Arthur and Camelot was what people called the “Golden Age.”
+This resulted after Arthur supposedly united the islands by defeating the Saxons, the Picts, the Scots, the Irish, and even the Icelanders.
+However, his triumph did not last when Mordred declared himself King and wounded King Arthur in the Battle of Camlann.
+Three fairy maidens carried Arthur off to the mystical Isle of Avalon and, subsequently, the Saxons conquered King Arthur’s Briton.

-Another interesting discovery was a book written by another Welsh cleric in 900 AD titled “History of the Britons”, in which “the warrior Arthur” overcame the Saxons in 12 battles.
+Another interesting discovery was a book written by another Welsh cleric in AD 900 titled “History of the Britons”, in which “the warrior Arthur” overcame the Saxons in 12 battles.
 Other Welsh writers eventually credited this Arthur in the aforementioned Battle of Mount Badon.

 And where was King Arthur’s Camelot?
-Tintagel in Cornwall may very well have been it’s location.
-Geoffrey of Monmouth claims Arthur was born there and evidence exists of a castle constructed there during Arthur’s reign.
+Tintagel in Cornwall may very well have been its location.
+Geoffrey of Monmouth claims Arthur was born there, and evidence exists of a castle constructed there during Arthur’s reign.

-In 1998, archaeologists discovered a 6th century stone inscribed in latin stating “Pater Coli Avi Ficit Artognou”, which transcribes to Artognou, father of a descendant of Coll, has had this constructed”.
+In 1998, archaeologists discovered a 6th century stone inscribed in latin stating “Pater Coli Avi Ficit Artognou”, which transcribes to Artognou, father of a descendant of Coll, has had this constructed.”
 Artognou would have been pronounced as Arthnou and means descendant of Arthur, while Col could very well be Coel Hen, the legendary Romano-British king named by Monmouth as the Ancestor of Arthur.